 • Cover more ground by combining walking with riding Wichita’s free trolley called the Q-Line.
 Its route runs on Douglas Avenue, just a short walk from the north side of the arena.
 Jump on board the Q-Line for fun and convenient transportation to restaurants, bars, hotels, museums and entertainment venues throughout the city core – from as far west as the Historic Delano District to as far east as Douglas Design District’s Clifton Square.

-• Rent a bicycle through Bike Share ICT for as low as $1.50 for 30 minutes or a maximum of $30 for a full day of use.
-Get some exercise on one of our trails or use the bicycle for convenient transportation.
+• Rent a bicycle through Bike Share ICT.
+Get some exercise on one of our trails or use the bicycle for convenient, affordable transportation.

 wichita mural_journeys